A guide for multilingual IoT in the era of globalisation

 The main purpose of IoT is to make things more convenient through automation and data processing.
 However, it beats its purpose when it fails to recognise the languages, slang, and culture of its users.
-Just in America alone, there are already 30 major dialects with different pronunciations, slang, and interpretation in English and monolingual IoT are already having a hard time processing these data.
+Just in the US alone, there are already 30 major dialects with different pronunciations, slang, and interpretations in English, and monolingual IoT is already having a hard time processing this data.

 Globally, there are billions of potential users who are using about 350 languages.
 If you want your IoT to expand its reach in the international market, it is essential to localise your software according to their languages and preferences.
 However, one of the greatest challenges for developers is translation, data transfers, and human interactions of their software.

-Now, there are only three problems that developers must overcome for their IoT software, and here are they:
+Now, there are only three problems that developers must overcome for their IoT software:

 - Translating a large volume of data is not easy for IoT.